intermezzOS/book/src/paging.md

 | ecx * 8             | 0       | 8       | 16      | 24      | 32      |
 | p2\_table + ecx * 8 | 0       | 8       | 16      | 24      | 32      |

-We skip eight spaces each time, so we have room for all eight bits of the page table.
+We skip eight spaces each time, so we have room for all eight bytes of the page table entry.

 That’s the body of the loop!
 Now we need to see if we need to keep looping or
 not: